Barbados Business Investments

-The government is committed to expanding investment in this sector and has provided many incentives under the Tourism Development Act including, tax write-offs and exemption from import duties on such things as building materials and equipment.
+The government is committed to expanding investment in this sector.
+It has provided many incentives under the Tourism Development Act including, tax write-offs and exemption from import duties on such things as building materials and equipment.

 — Agriculture Investments -The promotion of agriculture is at the heart of the Government of Barbados’ efforts to improve the health and food security of its citizenry.
 Recent efforts have included the construction of production facilities, tens of millions of dollars of capital injection into the sector, rebates, a Dairy Board, and funding for Research and Development.

 — Manufacturing Investments – Manufacturers will find Barbados an ideal location to base their production facilities.
 Bridgetown – the nation’s capital – offers a modern and top-rated seaport with both a deep water harbor and a shallow draft.

 Under the current government, incentives to attract potential manufacturers include low tax rates, duty-free importation of materials, training grants, affordable rental space as well as tax holidays and export allowances through the Fiscal Incentives Act.
 Barbados profits from international preferential trade arrangements such as the Caribbean Basin Initiative, CARIBCAN, CARIFORM-EU Economic Partnership Agreement (EPA), and CARICOM.

-— Ship Registry and Shipping Investments – Government incentive programs such as exemption from the Income Tax, Duty Act, and Exchange Control Acts, as well as concessions under Shipping Incentives Act, present an attractive offer to foreign investors considering Barbados’ seaports.
+— Ship Registry and Shipping Investments – Government incentive programs such as exemption from the Income Tax, Duty Act, and Exchange Control Acts, as well as concessions under the Shipping Incentives Act, present an attractive offer to foreign investors considering Barbados’ seaports.

 With a modern and reliable port infrastructure, a well legislated and enabling business environment, and an excellent international reputation, Barbados is a first-class vantage point to base your shipping services.